 If, as a result of the allegation, there is cause to suspect a child is suffering or likely to suffer significant harm, a Strategy Meeting will be convened within 2 working days.

-The LADO responsible for the area in which the concern arose would normally be responsible for convening the allegations Strategy Meeting.
+The LADO responsible for the area in which the concern arose would normally be responsible for convening a LADO Allegations Management Meeting (AMM).

-The Strategy Meeting will:
+The LADO AMM will:

 Decide whether there should be a Section 47 Enquiry and/or Police investigation and consider the implications;